 You’re going to have a lot more time to grab those sentimental things if you are not rummaging around in the kitchen cupboard grabbing boxes of cereal.
 In a quick evacuation, it is going to be a lot easier to have those personally prepared kits of food that have been safely sitting there for a number of months waiting for you to use them in a time like this.

-There’s no doubt a three-day emergency kit is essential, and for the fact that it includes the water and food you need to stay healthy, then that’s an extremely beneficial preparedness item to have sitting as a backup in the home.
+There’s no doubt a three-day emergency kit is essential, and for the fact that it includes the water and top prepper foods you need to stay healthy, then that’s an extremely beneficial preparedness item to have sitting as a backup in the home.

 For more on 72-hour kits, visit: